James Lyster

-James Lyster was an Anglican Dean in the Nineteenth century.
+James Lyster (1810–1891) was an Anglican dean in the nineteenth century.

-Lauder was educated at Trinity College, Dublin He was Dean of Leighlin from 1854 to 1864 when he emigrated to Canada to become Dean of Ontario.
+He was the son of Anthony Lyster, High Sheriff of County Roscommon in 1815, and his wife Jane Fosbery, and the elder brother of George Fosbery Lyster.
+He was educated at Trinity College, Dublin.
+He was Dean of Leighlin from 1854 to 1864.
+He emigrated to Canada to become Dean of Ontario.

-He died at Ruthin on 2 September 1891.
+Lyster died at Ruthin on 2 September 1891.
+He had married in 1837 Maria Sarah Keating; they had a son and a daughter.